 Possession Of Marijuana In Georgia

 Possession of Marijuana in Georgia is illegal despite recent legislative changes.
 Possession of less than of an ounce of marijuana is a misdemeanor.
 Possession of an ounce, or more, is a felony.
-This blog post is going to focus on Possession of Marijuana in Georgia less than an ounce.
+This page to focuses on Possession of Marijuana in Georgia less than an ounce.
+Felony possession of marijuana in Georgia carries more severe penalties.

 The Penalties for Possession Of Marijuana In Georgia